leforestier/elm-android-app/README.rst

 You change the name of the application exactly like you would in a normal Java only android application.

-The name of our example application is `Elm app` and our package name is ``com.example.elmwebviewapp``.
+The name of our example application is "Elm App" and our package name is ``com.example.elmwebviewapp``.
-Here's how to change it, for, say, a bird watching application called `Bird Watch` with package name ``net.birdwatchers.birdspot``.
+Here's how to change it, for, say, a bird watching application called "Bird Watch" with package name ``net.birdwatchers.birdspot``.

-To change the application name to `Bird Watch`:
+To change the application name to "Bird Watch":

     - in ``AndroidManifest.xml`` replace ``android:label="Elm App"`` with  ``android:label="Bird Watch"``